-In a collaborative distribution environment, consumer product manufacturers would consciously co-locate inventory in multi-client warehouses run by neutral 3PLs that house like products shipping to the same retailers.
+In a collaborative distribution environment, consumer product manufacturers would consciously co-locate inventory in public warehouses run by neutral 3PLs that house like products shipping to the same retailers.
 To capitalize on these collaborative distribution campuses, retailers would change their purchasing processes.
 Instead of letting buyers order separately from hundreds of different suppliers, the retailer would instruct buyers to create consolidated orders for suppliers whose inventory is located at the same DC.

 The 3PL would process orders and ship them out as a single TL shipment, equitably parsing out transportation costs based on the percent of the consolidated load each supplier’s product represents.

 This is already happening on a small scale.
 As an industry, we need to make it the norm.

 The advantages of cost sharing